Changes to the project guidance due to the coronavirus situation are highlighted using a blue background.

 |15%||Style and clarity of report: grammar, spelling, balance of contents, quality of diagrams|

 The project report is the main output from your project.
 It should be written in such a way that a scientifically literate person who is not expert in the field of your work can follow it.
 The report is a scientific publication, aimed at an audience you don't know, not just the people marking it.
 For this reason, it is important that you take particular care about the content as well as its presentation.
-Make a few bound copies, both to hand in and to give to potential employers and perhaps to people who have supported you during your studies.
+When you have the opportunity later, you may want to make a few bound copies to give to potential employers and perhaps to people who have supported you during your studies.
+However, due to the current restrictions, the actual submission is electronic-only this year.

 Your report will be marked by your supervisor and another lecturer.
 As the marking scheme indicates, both the factual content and its presentation will be assessed.
 The assessors will consider the details and milestones shown in the description of your project when assessing your results and their interpretation.